 Prior to coming to BU, Dr. Dietiker taught high school mathematics and computer science at a public high school in San Francisco, California, for 17 years.
-She also has received National Board Certification.
-She also is a lead author of seven mathematics textbooks for grades 6–12 with the nonprofit CPM Educational Program.
+She has received National Board Certification and is a lead author of seven mathematics textbooks for grades 6–12 with the nonprofit CPM Educational Program.
 Information on her current research project can be found at http://sites.bu.edu/mcle/.

 Awards & Honors

 - National Board Certification, 2001

 - STaR (Service, Teaching and Research) Fellow, 2013

 - Finalist (top 3) article for the NCTM 2012 Linking Research and Practice Award, 2012

 - University Distinguished Fellowship, Michigan State University, 2006 – 2011

 - Center for the Study of Mathematics Curriculum Fellow, 2006 – 2011

 - Member of Research Committee of the Association of Mathematics Teacher Educators (AMTE)

 - Professional development at schools in Boston Area